feynon/carlosbecker.com/content/post/2012-08-02-linux-and-mtp-just-a-hell.md

 city: Joinville
 ---

 Recently I bought a Samsung Galaxy X phone (brazilian Nexus).
-Yeah, it is a pretty cool device, fast, etc etc… oh, yep, a little expensive too…
+Yeah, it is a pretty cool device, fast, etc etc... oh, yep, a little expensive too...

 I was pretty happy with it, until I tried to copy some files to it (basically, music).
 Then, I discover that nexus android force you to use something called [MTP (Media Transfer Protocol)](http://en.wikipedia.org/wiki/Media_Transfer_Protocol).
 According to them, this decision is to made android better, but, I believe that force the user to use it, is not.